 To slow down, move your weight back onto both feet and look back up the hill in the direction you came from.

 Next, switch it around to move back in the other direction.
 Bend your back knee to shift your weight toward the tail of the board.
-This will start you riding backwards or switch.
+This will start you riding backward or switch.

 Heel edge diagonal sideslip